Sharon Murrell

 Sharon Murrell (born 1946) is a Canadian politician.
 She represented the electoral district of Battleford-Cut Knife in the Legislative Assembly of Saskatchewan from 1995 to 1999.

 She was elected in the 1995 provincial election as a New Democratic Party MLA.
 In the 1999 election, however, she was defeated by Saskatchewan Party challenger Rudi Peters.

+Biography

+Elected in 1995, she failed to be re-elected in 1999 when she was defeated by Rudi Peters of the Saskatchewan Party.